vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+## Introduction
+In this course, we will explore how privacy-enhancing technologies (PETs) can support your research.
+On the first day, we’ll cover some of the core concepts of PET analysis, followed by a hands-on session where we’ll apply these techniques using the vantage6 user interface.
+We'll also discuss how to manage PET analysis collaborations, one of the vantage6's key distinguising features.

+In the second part of the workshop, we will focus on the python client, which can do the same as the UI, but also much more.
+You will also learn how to create a federated algorithm using the platform's algorithm tools.

+This course provides a high-level overview of PETs, focusing on their practical applications in data analysis.
+While we won't dive into the detailed mathematics behind these technologies, we encourage you to explore other resources for those specifics.
+Our goal here is to equip you with the knowledge to apply PETs effectively in your work.

 ## Problem statement

 The amount of data being generated nowadays is absolutely mind-boggling.
 This data can be a valuable